ahmad-aljabali/gesture_RC_car/README.md

 # gesture_RC_car
-Simple Arduino code for gesture controlled RC car.
+Simple Arduino code for a gesture controlled RC car.
+Using an MPU9250 IMU to detect hand gestures, before sending instructions via Bluetooth.